Klaus Dietz — UI/UX & Brand Designer

 MADE51 is an innovative, market-based model that promotes economic inclusion of refugees in global value chains.
 In the MADE51 model, UNHCR identifies refugees with artisanal skills, helps refugees create strong artisan groups and connects these groups to experienced local social enterprise partners.
 Together, they develop market-ready products.
 MADE51 convenes strategic partners from the private sector to curate collections, create marketing opportunities and make products available for sale to consumers worldwide.“ (UNHCR)

-The project was carried out by an international, multicultural team divided into subgroups, each focusing on different user needs.
-My subteam concentrated on enhancing the user experience for Artisan Groups, ensuring our approach was culturally sensitive and aligned with the users’ varying levels of tech familiarity.
 Throughout the process, I collaborated closely with other designers, contributing to a cohesive design strategy under the expert guidance of lecturer Mark Kwami at the Anhalt University of Applied Sciences.